-It comprises a creme base, pumpkin spice sauce, ice, and milk which are blended together and topped with whipped cream and dusted with the signature Starbucks fall spices.
+It comprises a creme base, pumpkin spice sauce, ice, and milk which are blended together and topped with whipped cream, and dusted with the signature Starbucks fall spices.

 - Top your favorite iced drink with pumpkin cream cold foam.
-Avoid adding extra sweeteners to the drink when topping with the sweetened pumpkin cream cold foam to minimise the chances of cloying your favorite drink.
+Avoid adding extra sweeteners to the drink when topping with the sweetened pumpkin cream cold foam to minimize the chances of cloying your favorite drink.

 - Topping with pumpkin spices.
 For some faint hints of the fall spices, simply top your drink with the pumpkin spice sprinkles.
 However, the best way is to add the pumpkin spice topping to complement either the pumpkin spice sauce or the pumpkin cream cold foam for a richer holiday flavor.